-Reasonable accommodations may include, but are not limited to, note takers, sign language interpreters, alternative format books, extended time for exams, readers/scribes, adaptive technology, accessible seating, and parking permits.
+Reasonable accommodations may include but are not limited to note takers, sign language interpreters, alternative format books, extended time for exams, readers/scribes, adaptive technology, and accessible seating.

-Professional sign language interpreters are available for students who are deaf or hard-of-hearing for class lectures, tests, field trips, personal and career counseling, advisement, and other scheduled activities upon advanced request.
+Professional sign language interpreters are available for students who are deaf or hard-of-hearing for class lectures, tests, personal and career counseling, advisement, and other scheduled activities upon advanced request.